-(3) For each Covered Year, our total shareholder return was calculated as the yearly percentage change in our cumulative total shareholder return on our Ordinary Shares measured as the quotient of (a) the sum of (i) the cumulative amount of dividends for the period beginning with our closing price on NYSE on March 31, 2020 through and including the last day of the Covered Year (each one-year, two-year and three-year period, a "Measurement Period"), assuming dividend reinvestment, plus (ii) the difference between our closing stock price at the end versus the beginning of the Measurement Period divided by (b) our closing share price at the beginning of the Measurement Period to produce the Covered Year-end values of such investment as of the end of fiscal 2023, 2022 and 2021, as applicable.
-Because Covered Years are presented in the table in reverse chronical order (from top to bottom), the table should be read from bottom to top for purposes of understanding cumulative returns over time.

-(4) For purposes of this pay versus performance disclosure, our peer group is the Dow Jones U.S. Medical Supplies Index (the "PVP Peer Group").
+- (3) For each Covered Year, our total shareholder return was calculated as the yearly percentage change in our cumulative total shareholder return on our Ordinary Shares measured as the quotient of (a) the sum of (i) the cumulative amount of dividends for the period beginning with our closing price on NYSE on March 31, 2020 through and including the last day of the Covered Year (each one-year, two-year and three-year period, a "Measurement Period"), assuming dividend reinvestment, plus (ii) the difference between our closing stock price at the end versus the beginning of the Measurement Period divided by (b) our closing share price at the beginning of the Measurement Period.
+Each of these yearly percentage changes was then applied to a deemed fixed investment of \$100 at the beginning of the Measurement Period to produce the Covered Year-end values of such investment as of the end of fiscal 2023, 2022 and 2021, as applicable.
+Because Covered Years are presented in the table in reverse chronical order (from top to bottom), the table should be read from bottom to top for purposes of understanding cumulative returns over time. - (4) For purposes of this pay versus performance disclosure, our peer group is the Dow Jones U.S. Medical Supplies Index (the "PVP Peer Group").
 For each Covered Year, the PVP Peer Group cumulative total shareholder return was calculated based on a deemed fixed investment of \$100 in the index through each Measurement Period, assuming dividend reinvestment for the PVP Peer Group.

-(5) Net income is calculated in accordance with U.S. GAAP.

-(6) EBIT is a non-GAAP measure calculated as earnings before interest and taxes, excluding the effects of amounts related to certain special items.
+- (5) Net income is calculated in accordance with U.S. GAAP. - (6) EBIT is a non-GAAP measure calculated as earnings before interest and taxes, excluding the effects of amounts related to certain special items.
 The financial metric is used in the determination of attainment percentages under our annual MICP plan.
 See the section in the Compensation Discussion and Analysis above titled "2023 Compensation Decisions" for more information.